gabeklein/expressive-mvc/README.md

 <h2 id="concept-provider-props">Spawning with props</h2>

 Hey, we remember [`Model.using()`](#concept-external) right?
-When given a Model directly, Provider inherits the same behavior!
+When given a Model directly, Provider inherits the same behavior.
 Any other props given applied to it are forwarded to the instance and watched.

 ```jsx
 const MockFooBar = (props) => {